iPhone 12 Pro Max

 In the AppleInsider review, we gave the handset a 4 out of 5 score.
 We emphasized its pro-level features, including the best camera and battery life on any iPhone.
 However, the combination of enormous size and significant price made us question who really needs to make this upgrade – especially in light of an economy-straining pandemic.

-"For still images, the addition of Apple ProRAW will be appealing to photographers, providing the benefits of capturing RAW images while also benefiting from image processing from Deep Fusion and Smart HDR.
-In practice, this means the iPhone will handle elements like noise reduction and multi-frame exposure adjustments automatically, while still enabling users to refine other elements such as the white balance and color.
+The addition of Apple ProRAW will be appealing to photographers, providing the benefits of capturing RAW images while also benefiting from image processing from Deep Fusion and Smart HDR.
+This means the iPhone will handle elements like noise reduction and multi-frame exposure adjustments automatically, while still providing a wider range of data for more precise editing.

-"As the biggest iPhone in the range, it stands to reason that this handset also has the biggest battery capacity to match its size.
-This also gives it the best battery life, with Apple claiming it can last for up to 20 hours of video playback, or up to 12 hours of video playback when streamed, and up to 80 hours of audio playback.
+Since this is the biggest iPhone in the lineup, it has the biggest battery.
+Apple claims it can last for up to 20 hours of video playback, or up to 12 hours of video playback when streamed, and up to 80 hours of audio playback.

 Pricing and Release